aethertap/leptos_axum_login/README.md

     side-effects internally (because I was following code from another internet source), but that is either wrong or outdated.
 You need to return stuff.
-If your server functions in leptos are complaining about zero-length payloads and failing to deserialize stuff, this could well be your problem.
+If your server functions in leptos are complaining about zero-length payloads and failing to deserialize stuff in the browser, this could well be your problem.